Lucrezia Aguiari: Biography

-In 1780 Aguiari married the composer Giuseppe Colla (1731–1806).
+In 1780, Aguiari married the composer Giuseppe Colla (1731–1806).
+Colla, a native of Parma, would have met Aguiari at the time of her appearance in his opera Tigrane, which was given in Parma during the carnival operatic season of 1765, shortly after she first arrived there.
+Aguiari is known to have appeared in seven further productions of operas by Colla during the course of her career, more than by any other composer.
 She left the stage after the close of the summer opera season at Genoa in 1782 due to ill health.
 Although it was rumoured that she was poisoned by a jealous rival, she actually died of tuberculosis in 1783 at the age of 40.